-The deficit on the pension scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary and the recent changes to the scheme introduced on 1 April 2014 which will increase the amount paid into the scheme by employees and employers.
+A deficit on the pension scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary and the recent changes to the scheme introduced on 1 April 2014 which will increase the amount paid into the scheme by employees and employers.

-The total contributions expected to be made to the scheme by the council in the year to 31 March 2025 is $\pounds 2.9$ million.
+The total contributions expected to be made to the scheme by the council in the year to 31 March 2026 is $\pm 3$ million.